 When the acid reaches a certain level (pH), it inhibits gastrin production which stops acid production until more is needed.

-Intestines make up most of the digestive system.
+Intestines make up most of

 The first 12 inches of small intestine is the duodenum; a very small organ no wider than our thumb.

 The small intestine winds from the pyloric sphincter to another valve where it empties into the large intestine.
 The small intestine finishes the process of digestion, absorbs nutrients, and passes the residue on to the large intestine.

 The liver, gallbladder, and pancreas are accessory organs of the digestive system that are closely associated with the small intestine.
 We will visit each in turn below.

 The small intestine is divided into three distinct sections; the duodenum, jejunum, and ileum with each being composed of layers of specialized tissue.

 Since this is where absorption takes place, the absorptive surface area is increased by fingerlike structures called villi, and microvilli.
 A whole family of enzymes is secreted by exocrine cells in the mucosa layer and hormones are excreted by endocrine cells of the mucosa.